Nico Leonard: Channel (2019–present)

 Leonard's channel started as Pride and Pinion as an extension of his watch boutique in 2019 and later rebranded to Nico Leonard to depict his personal life in vlogs in a less formal manner.
 The channel surpassed 1 million subscribers in early 2023.

 Outspokenness

 Leonard became known for his informal tone, something that earned him a sizeable following yet some distance within members of the watch community.
-Leonard has been a vocal and avid critic of Swiss brand Hublot.
+Leonard has been a vocal proponent of Casio ('God Tier') and an avid critic of Swiss brand Hublot.

 Personal life

 Leonard is married and the couple has two children.